compas-dev/compas_fea/docs/.source/tutorial/02_structure.rst

 Structure object
 ================

 The container for all model and analysis data is the **Structure** object, created from the **Structure** class.
-All of the attributes and methods of this class can be found at **compas_fea.structure.structure**, with the most important methods demonstrated here and through the other topics of the tutorial.
-See the various topics on the left-hand-side to understand how to add all the various data and objects to the **Structure** object.
-The following code creates an empty **Structure** object named ``mdl`` (used in the tutorial and examples as a short-cut).
+All of the attributes and methods of this class can be found at **compas_fea.structure.structure**, with the most important methods demonstrated here and throughout the other topics of the tutorial, so see the various topics on the left-hand-side to understand how to add all the various data and objects to the **Structure** object.
+The following code creates an empty **Structure** object named ``mdl`` (used in the tutorial and examples as a short-cut handle).

 .. code-block:: python